Interlibrary Loan (ILL): Getting items the UF Libraries don’t own

 Distance learners and off-campus users can have their ILL and UF-owned items shipped to them via UPS.
 Please note that the delivery address must be a street address (no PO boxes) and outside Gainesville (no campus addresses).

 Users may submit requests for materials through the InterLibrary Loan internet accessible database (ILLiad), the electronic interlibrary loan system.
 Materials delivered electronically (journal articles) should be available to view and download within 3-5 business days (though often it is much quicker), while other items should be available for pickup in 1-4 weeks.
 Users have 30 days from the time of electronic delivery before articles are removed from their accounts.
 Other items have loan periods between four and six weeks, depending on the lender.
-Most items can be renewed for an additional week or two if the request is submitted before the due date unless the item has been deemed non-renewable.
-All items can be returned in person at any library branch, circulations desks, and book drops, or via UPS, Priority Mail, or FedEx.
+Most items can be renewed for an additional week or two if the request is submitted before the due date, unless the item has been deemed non-renewable.
+All items can be returned in person at any library branch, circulation desks, and book drops, or via UPS, Priority Mail, or FedEx.

 Additional Information